Fort Lee lane closure scandal: Appeals and resentencing

-Baroni and Kelly appealed their convictions, and on November 27, 2018, the U.S. Court of Appeals for the Third Circuit upheld a majority of the convictions, but overturning the determination that Kelly and Baroni had violated the civil rights of travelers, finding there is no established civil right to interstate travel.
+Baroni and Kelly appealed their convictions, and on November 27, 2018, the U.S. Court of Appeals for the Third Circuit upheld a majority of the convictions, but overturned the determination that Kelly and Baroni had violated the civil rights of travelers, finding there is no established civil right to interstate travel.
 The court directed that Kelly and Baroni be resentenced on the remaining seven counts of the indictment.
 Baroni was resentenced to a reduced prison term of 18 months followed by one year of supervised release.
 Kelly was resentenced to a reduced prison term of 13 months and was ordered to pay slightly over $14,000 to the State of New Jersey in restitution for the lost toll revenue during the bridge closure.

 Kelly's lawyers filed a petition for a writ of certiorari in the Supreme Court of the United States, asking the Court to hear their appeal.
 The court agreed to take up the case, Kelly v.
 United States, in the 2019 term.
 Oral argument was held on January 14, 2020.
 Observers to the Court stated they felt the justices were sympathetic to Baroni and Kelly's side, questioning the broadness of the fraud charges the two were convicted on.
 On May 7, 2020, the court ruled unanimously to overturn the conviction.
 The Supreme Court held that Baroni and Kelly for no reason other than political payback reshuffled the lanes on the George Washington Bridge.
 Justice Elena Kagan wrote that although the move jeopardized the residents of Fort Lee, they concluded the charge of fraud could not be upheld since no property or money was involved, and that "not every corrupt act by state or local officials is a federal crime".